crummie5/blog/content/freshycalls.md

 <!-- more -->

 For a while it worked like a charm.
 But as soon as we started making some tools, Windows versions knocked on the door.
 Honestly, having to depend on every version of Windows to extract syscall numbers was something unnacceptable... so we looked up for solutions.

 Fortunatelly - and thanks to evilsocket - we found the following [post](https://www.evilsocket.net/2014/02/11/on-windows-syscall-mechanism-and-syscall-numbers-extraction-methods/).
 In this way we could extract all the syscall numbers directly in runtime.
 It was a big improvement!
 Indeed, it was what we had implemented until recently.

-Once I had these problems solved, I wanted to study more about how to detect the use of syscalls (they can't be the holy grail!)
+Once I had these problems solved, I wanted to study more about how to detect the use of syscalls (they couldn't be the holy grail!)

 ## First Detection: The Number Extraction